TaxFoundation/data/facts-and-figures/2015/REAMDE.md

 | 38 | [Income Per Capita By State](#table38) | 2013 | `38-income-per-capita-by-state-fy2013.csv` |
 | 39 | [People Per Household By State](#table39) | 2012-2013 | `39-people-per-household-2012-2013.csv` |

-## Notes

-These data are in the process of being cleaned and added to Tax Foundation's data repository.

 ### <a id="table01"></a>Table 1.
 Tax Freedom Day 2014

 Tax Freedom Day is the day when the nation as a whole has earned enough money to pay off its total tax bill for the year.
 Tax Freedom Day provides Americans with an easy way to gauge the overall tax take-a task that can otherwise be daunting due to the multiplicity of taxes at various levels of government and "hidden" taxes and fees that are often buried in the cost of living.
 Tax Freedom Day computed by dividing total tax collections by the nation's income, as reported by the Bureau of Economic Analysis.
 Every dollar that is officially called income by the government is counted, and every payment that is officially considered a tax is counted.
 The resulting percentage is then converted into days of a 365-day calendar year.